lisamarie616/bring-it-rails-assessment/notes.md

-x move previous and next buttons above event element x fix edit button on event show page so it refers to the correct event; remove delete button from event show page for now x add serializers for event_items
+x move previous and next buttons above event element x fix edit button on event show page so it refers to the correct event; remove delete button from event show page for now x add serializers for event_items x update assigned items tab to use jquery

 * get remaining tabs on event show page working
 * move event new form to event index page and have it add the new event to the DOM without a refresh